Reduce the day to one indoor anchor

 CollegeThe cultural east-side move, centered on RISD Museum and the quieter uphill texture that rounds out a Providence weekend.

-StationThe practical arrival lane for train access, arena nights, and modern hotels that keep logistics easy.
+StationThe practical arrival area for train access, arena nights, and modern hotels that keep logistics easy.

 These are not random listings.
 They are the businesses most likely to help once the answer on this page becomes actionable.